-An unforgettable highlight of any Whistler experience, Scandinave Spa offers a variety of relaxing Nordic-inspired spa treatments in spectacular surroundings.
-Enjoy the Scandinavian Spa baths experience, beginning with the eucalyptus steam room, Finnish sauna and thermal waterfall and moving on to a cold bath/waterfall and then final relaxation on the terrace in a hammock, in the solarium or with a variety of massages.
-The phyto-chemical composition of the spa water is verified six times daily to ensure optimal quality and the spa adheres to stringent ecological standards.
-After it’s over, enjoy a light lunch in the Scandinave Café overlooking swathes of cedar forests in the Whistler and Blackcomb valleys.
+An unforgettable highlight of any Whistler experience, Scandinave Spa offers a variety of relaxing, Nordic-inspired spa treatments, in spectacular surroundings.
+Enjoy the authentic Scandinavian Spa baths experience – beginning with the eucalyptus steam room, Finnish sauna or wood burning sauna, before moving onto a cold bath or waterfall and then relaxing on the terrace in a hammock or indulging in your choice of massage.
+After you feel duly pampered, enjoy a light lunch in the bistro overlooking swathes of cedar forests in the Whistler and Blackcomb valleys.

 Whistler Sliding Centre

-Operated by Whistler Sport Legacies, a non-profit organization responsible for the legacy of the 2010 Olympic Winter Games, the Whistler Sliding Centre was the site of the 2010 bobsleigh, skeleton and luge competitions and currently houses the world’s fastest ice-track reaching nearly 1.5 km in length.
-Visitors can tour the site and the more adventurous can try out their skills riding the bobsleigh and skeleton, reaching speeds of up to 125 km/hr.
-There’s even a summer version, the bobsleigh on wheels which runs from June to September.
-Advance reservation is recommended due to high levels of popularity.
+Operated by Whistler Sport Legacies (a non-profit organization responsible for the legacy of the 2010 Olympic Winter Games), the Whistler Sliding Centre is the site of the 2010 Winter Olympic bobsleigh, skeleton and luge competitions and currently houses the world’s fastest ice track, reaching nearly 1mi (1.5km) in length.
+If you’re feeling adventurous, test your skills riding the bobsleigh and skeleton, reaching speeds of up to 78mph (125kph).
+There’s also a summer version, the bobsleigh on wheels, which runs from June to September.
+Book in advance to avoid disappointment.

 Squamish Lil’wat Cultural Centre

-The Whistler mountain resort may be relatively new, but it sits on the ancient ancestral lands of the Squamish and Lil’wat First Nations peoples, who together conceived the idea of the Squamish Lil’wat Cultural Centre in the early 2000s to preserve and share their culture and traditions with the wider world while respecting the natural environment.
-Visitors to the centre can learn about the art, history and culture of the two First Nations with a local Ambassador guide in a series of visual exhibits and interactive events, including meeting artists, traditional craft-making and learning about legends and ceremonies.
-The centre itself is inspired by the architecture of the First Nations longhouse/traditional earthen pit house.
+The Whistler mountain resort may be relatively new, but it sits on the ancient ancestral lands of the Squamish and Lil’wat First Nations peoples.
+Together, they conceived the idea of the Squamish Lil’wat Cultural Centre to share their culture and traditions with the world, while at the same time respecting the natural environment.
+A local guide will be on-hand to answer any questions as you explore the center’s range of visual exhibits and interactive events, including the chance to meet artists and learn traditional craft-making techniques.
+The center itself is inspired by the architecture of the First Nations longhouses and traditional earthen pit houses.

 Peak 2 Peak Gondola